Astrap1/Orpits-0x02/README.md

 The save flow works like this:
 1. The user types `//save`.
 2. The frontend recognises the save command.
-3. The editor collects the note title, text content, and formatting ranges.
+3. The editor collects the note title, text content, formatting ranges, and structured tables.
 4. The frontend sends this data to the Rust/Tauri backend.
 5. The backend converts the note into the `.x2` JSON structure.
 6. The backend writes the `.x2` file to the user's local file system.